 On September 21, 2017, the Company entered into a convertible promissory note and a security purchase agreement in the amount of \$66,500.
 The lender was Labrys Fund, LP.
 The notes have a maturity date of March 21, 2018 and an interest rate of 12% per annum and are convertible at a price of 50% of the lowest trading price on the primary trading market on which the Company's Common Stock is then listed for the twenty (20) trading days immediately prior to conversion.
 The note may be prepaid, but carries a penalty in association with the remittance amount, as there is an accretion component to satisfy the note with cash.
 The Company also determined there was a beneficial conversion feature (BCF) as a result of the intrinsic value between the effective exercise price and the market price.
 The BCF is included in additional paid in capital.
-As of December 31, 2017, the BCF was \$29,392.
+During the third quarter this note was paid off.

 On October 18, 2017, the Company entered into a convertible promissory note and a security purchase agreement dated October 18, 2017, in the amount of \$52,500.
 The lender was Eagle Equities, LLC.
 The notes have a maturity of October 18, 2018 and interest rate of 8% per annum and are convertible at a price of 50% of the lowest trading price on the primary trading market on which the Company's Common Stock is then listed for the twenty (20) trading days immediately prior to conversion.
 The note may be prepaid, but carries a penalty in association with the remittance amount, as there is an accretion component to satisfy the note with cash.
 The Company also determined there was a beneficial conversion feature (BCF) as a result of the intrinsic value between the effective exercise price and the market price.
 The BCF is included in additional paid in capital.
-As of December 31, 2017, the BCF was \$41,856.
+As of March 31, 2018, the BCF was \$28,911.

 On November 3, 2017, the Company entered into a three-month consulting agreement with Regal Consulting for corporate communications services valued at \$20,000 monthly.
 Regal will be compensated \$10,000 in cash monthly for services provided.
-In addition, the Company has issued Regal a six month note for \$30,000, which the Company may prepay at any time.
+In addition, the Company issued Regal a nine month note for \$30,000, which the Company may prepay at any time.
 Should the note not be repaid after 180 days, Regal shall have the option to convert the debt to equity at a discount to the then market price.

-The convertible promissory note a security purchase agreement in the amount of \$30,000.
-The notes have a maturity date of May 3, 2018 and an interest rate of 10% per annum and are convertible at a price of 65% of the lowest trading price on the primary trading market on which the Company's Common Stock is then listed for the ten (10) trading days immediately prior to conversion or \$0.11 whichever is lower.
+The note had a maturity date of May 3, 2018 and an interest rate of 10% per annum and was convertible at a price of 65% of the lowest trading price on the primary trading market on which the Company's Common Stock is then listed for the ten (10) trading days immediately prior to conversion or \$0.11 whichever is lower.
 The note may be prepaid, but carries a penalty in association with the remittance amount, as there is an accretion component to satisfy the note with cash.
 The Company also determined there was a beneficial conversion feature (BCF) as a result of the intrinsic value between the effective exercise price and the market price.
 The BCF is included in additional paid in capital.
-As of December 31, 2017, the BCF was \$20,333.
+As of March 31, 2018, the BCF was \$5,333.